alastair-swan/motorcontrol/README.md

 ## C++ API

-Located in /src/MotorI2C
+Located in /src/MotorI2C,
-On should work on any linux system provided that the i2c bus is accessable and that the correct bus is selected.
+should work on any linux system provided that the i2c bus is accessable and that the correct bus is selected.